How to Make AeroPress Cold Brew Coffee

 * What beans should you choose?
 Here's a list we put together.
 When choosing, keep in mind that coffees lower in acidity tend to make a more smooth, balanced cup of cold brew

 This recipe is enough for one cup of cold brew.
 You can easily double it if you like.
 We are going to make a cold brew coffee concentrate and add water later to make a drinkable cup.
 If you need more, visit this page and choose another brewing method.

-This method is very similar to brewing normal coffee with an inverted aeropress.
+This method is very similar to brewing normal coffee with an inverted AeroPress.
 The only differences are the ratio of coffee to water, the temperature of the water and the steep time.

-How to Make AeroPress Cold Brew - Step by Step
+How to Make AeroPress Cold Brew

 This is by far the easiest way to make cold brew coffee.
-The only downside is that an Aeropress isn’t able to make a large batch of cold brew.
+The only downside is that an AeroPress isn’t able to make a large batch of cold brew.
 You can only make 1-2 cups each time.
 But for 2 minutes of work, I’d say it’s worth it.

 You should always measure your coffee by weight, not volume.
 Beans that seem the same size will likely actually vary in weight (due to density).
 (1)